-- Employers who determine face cloths/face masks should be worn in the workplace should comply with state or local requirements. - Employers may provide PPE that is either disposable (preferred) or, if reusable, ensure it is properly disinfected and stored in a clean location when not in use. - PPE worn at the facility should not be taken home or shared.
+- Employees should wear face masks or face coverings in keeping with the current recommended guidelines. - Employers may provide PPE that is either disposable (preferred) or, if reusable, ensure it is properly disinfected and stored in a clean location when not in use. - PPE worn at the facility should not be taken home or shared.